SIMPLECPU V1D2 INSTRUCTION-SET #

 ASR 1 1 1 1 RSD RSD X X X X X 0 1 1 0 0

-XOP4 1 1 1 1 RD RD RS RS X X X 0 1 1 0 1 -- NOT IMPLEMENTED
+SHL 1 1 1 1 RD RD X X X X X 0 1 1 0 1

-XOP5 1 1 1 1 RD RD RS RS X X X 0 1 1 1 0 -- NOT IMPLEMENTED
+SHR 1 1 1 1 RD RD X X X X X 0 1 1 1 0

-XOP6 1 1 1 1 RD RD RS RS X X X 0 1 1 1 1 -- NOT IMPLEMENTED
+ADDC 1 1 1 1 RD RD RS RS X X X 0 1 1 1 1

-XOP7 1 1 1 1 RD RD RS RS X X X 1 0 0 0 0 -- NOT IMPLEMENTED
+SUBC 1 1 1 1 RD RD RS RS X X X 1 0 0 0 0

-XOP8 1 1 1 1 RD RD RS RS X X X 1 0 0 0 1 -- NOT IMPLEMENTED
+CMP 1 1 1 1 RD RD RS RS X X X 1 0 0 0 1

-XOP9 1 1 1 1 RD RD RS RS X X X 1 0 0 1 0 -- NOT IMPLEMENTED
+TEST 1 1 1 1 RD RD RS RS X X X 1 0 0 1 0

 From figure 1 you should spot that there are no top level architectural changes from the simpleCPUv1d to the simpleCPUv1d2.
 I did consider adding more general purpose data registers, different data paths, but these are "nice to have" improvements, rather than "teaching" improvements.
 Not to say there isn't significant changes to some of these hardware components, but these changes are driven by changes to the instruction-set i.e. to add more instructions, to add more flexibility to the processor, to make it easier to use, easier to program.

 The new and improved ISE project files for this processor can be downloaded here: (Link).
+Note, this is a work in progress, i update periodically so may not be the latest and greatest, there may also be features / bugs :).

 Table of Contents